mhariri/mhariri.info/content/posts/crawling_names.md

 `json.stringify(window.localStorage)` should do the job, but seems the amount of data in `window.localStorage` is a too big bite for the browser.
 It took more than 5 minutes and I was still waiting for 6000+ names to be printed in the console.
+So it did not seem to work.

 So, plan B, I threw a simple Python flask app to be able to post all the names from javascript in there and store them as a file.
 Here's the flask app:
 [dumper python app](dumper.py).
 The app also cleans up and removes duplicates from the names.

-And this is how I sent the names from the javasctipt console to the python app, listening on port 5000:
+And this is how I could send the names from javascript console to the python app, listening on port 5000:
 ```
 $.ajaxSetup({